 Associate Professor of Sociology and Women's Studies

-CURRICULUM VITAE (pdf, 125kb)
+CURRICULUM VITAE (doc, 129kb)

-Professor Roth currently teaches undergraduate and graduate courses that focus on qualitative methods, social protest, political sociology, gender and work, social inequalities in everyday life, the sociology of reproduction, gender studies, and social theory.
+Professor Roth’s second book, The Life and Death of ACT UP/LA: Anti-AIDS Activism in Los Angeles from the 1980s to the 2000s is in press with Cambridge University, expected in the fall of 2016.Professor Roth currently teaches undergraduate and graduate courses that focus on qualitative methods, social protest, political sociology, gender and work, social inequalities in everyday life, the sociology of reproduction, gender studies, and social theory.

 - Foundations of Social Theory

-- Gender Studies and Feminist Studies
+- Gender Studies and Feminist Theory

 - 2008.
 "Changing Audiences: Old Commonalities, New Differences, and the Emergence of White Women's Liberation in the 1960s."
 Chapter in Identity Work, Sameness, and Difference in Social Movements, edited by Rachel Einwohner, Jo Reger, and Daniel J. Myers.
 Minneapolis: University of Minnesota Press.